 7. The Simplified Self-Care Menu

-This self care for busy parents technique involves creating a list of quick, accessible self-care options that require minimal time, money, or planning.
+This self care overwhelmed parents technique involves creating a personalized list of quick, accessible self-care options that require minimal time, money, or planning.

 5-minute self-care options: